nico-garnier/useless-repo/README.md

 # useless-repo
-For github graphql calls only
+For github stat on top collaborators only.

 Will be deleted soon.
-Ahah